 17. Visit the Natural History Museum

-19. Take a tour from London
+19. Go on a day trip departing from London

 20. Take a bicycle tour of the city